-A few years ago I made a Swiss chard and bacon pasta dish that my husband absolutely LOVED… which is pretty funny, because he grew up as a super picky eater!
+A few years ago, I made a Caramelized Onion Pasta with Swiss Chard and Bacon dish that my husband absolutely LOVED…which is pretty funny, because he grew up as a super picky eater!

-To this day I’m thankful for her, because that delicious combination of caramelized onions and Swiss chard quickly morphed from a meal where I thought “If I cross my fingers and serve it with pasta, MAYBE, just MAYBE he won’t notice…” to a much-requested and my husband’s FAVORITE side dish!
+To this day, I’m thankful for her because that delicious combination of caramelized onions and Swiss chard quickly morphed from a meal where I thought “If I cross my fingers and serve it with pasta, MAYBE, just MAYBE he won’t notice…” to a much-requested addition to dinner and my husband’s FAVORITE side dish!

-Because the onions cook slow, on low, they get a chance to release their natural juices and caramelize… i.e., they get sweet.
-So sweet, that your family just might forget that they’re eating onions!
+Because the onions cook slowly over low heat, they get a chance to release their natural juices and caramelize, which means they get sweet.
+So sweet, that your family just might forget that they’re eating onions, not to mention the greens!

 - Healthy.
-Swiss chard offers a decent amount of dietary fiber.
+Swiss chard offers a decent amount of dietary fiber and is high in Vitamin K.

 - And it’s even vegan-friendly!

 - Onions.
 No matter what type of onion you choose, you simply cannot go wrong.
-Depending on whatever is on sale, I’ve had both yellow, white and sweet onions in my pantry and they all taste delicious.
-Red onions would be okay too.
+Depending on whatever is on sale, I’ve had yellow, white, and sweet onions in my pantry, and they all taste delicious.
+Red onions would be okay, too.

-- Swiss chard.
-I typically use rainbow chard simply because I like all the colors (and a variety of colors in a diet generally means a variety of nutrients), but you can use red Swiss chard leaves as well.
+- Chard.
+I typically use rainbow chard simply because I like all the vibrant color (and we all know we’re supposed to eat the rainbow), but you can use red Swiss chard leaves as well.

-Although this side dish isn’t hard, it does take about 45 minutes or so to make.
+Although this side dish isn’t hard, like most chard recipes, it does take about 45 minutes or so to make.
 Because of this, it’s usually the first thing I start when I’m cooking dinner.

 Step 3.
-Stir every few minutes, for the first 5-7 minutes or so, to ensure the onions are thoroughly coated with fat, are not sticking to the pan and are cooking.
-Adjust the heat if necessary, but keep it on low.
+Stir the onions every few minutes for the first 5-7 minutes or so, to ensure they are thoroughly coated with fat, are not sticking to the pan, and are cooking.
+Adjust the heat, if necessary, but keep the temperature low.
+To truly caramelize the onions, you need to cook them low and slow.

 Step 5.
 When the onions begin to brown slightly and turn translucent, add the chard.
 Cook, stirring every few minutes, until the chard wilts and the onions turn brown and caramelize.